PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

 - A Guava-specific check which rewrites `if (conditional) { throw new IllegalArgumentException(); }` and variants to an equivalent `checkArgument` statement.
 Idem for other exception types.
+- A Guava-specific check which replaces simple anonymous `CacheLoader` subclass declarations with `CacheLoader.from(someLambda)`.
 - A Spring-specific check which enforces that methods with the `@Scheduled` annotation are also annotated with New Relic's `@Trace` annotation.
 Such methods should ideally not also represent Spring MVC endpoints.